elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 - Increase Gatekeeper controller resources to handle new constraints and mutations
 - Install Gatekeeper PSPs per stack to improve targeting and modularity
 - Limit resource types checked by Gatekeeper
+- Allow for target discovery of all probes in workload cluster

 ### Removed